bagisto/bagisto-docs/src/advanced/artisan-commands.md

 php artisan exchange-rate:update
 ```

-The provider, its API key and the schedule are set under **Configuration → General → Exchange Rates**; the schedule is applied by the Laravel scheduler when enabled there.
+The provider, its API key and the schedule are set under **Configure → General → Exchange Rates**; the schedule is applied by the Laravel scheduler when enabled there.

 **Source:** `Webkul\Core\Console\Commands\ExchangeRateUpdate`